 Handsome English glass ice cooler is cut as well as acid-etched.
 The banded design is in the form of a barrel with bale handle.
 Complete with its own ice drainer.
 England circa 1910.
 5" H., 7 3/4" H. to handle

 All Items : Vintage Arts : Decorative Art : Metals : Silver : Plate : Pre 1940 item #1393328 (stock #743)

-The perfect individual cocktail shaker for one.
-Made in France, this unusual design has a special feature.
-The top cap removes to reveal an internal citrus juicer or reamer.
-Ideal for extracting the essence of lemon, lime or orange for that special cocktail.
-Art Deco stepped top cap along with incised bandings upon the lower section.
-Circa 1940.
-4 38/" H. *** Long established as a leading specialist in finest quality period Art Deco era cocktail shakers – from classic to figural forms - Over 75 examples in our stock at all times - Many not listed on our site.***
+British cocktail shaker, classic in design with an added surprise element.
+The top removes to reveal an internal citrus reamer.
+Invert and extract the essence of your favorite citrus for a perfect cocktail.
+Made by James Dixon & Sons in Sheffield circa 1930's.
+7 3/4" H. *** Long established as a leading specialist in finest quality period Art Deco era cocktail shakers - From classic to figural forms - Over 75 examples in our stock at all times - Many not listed on our site ***

 English whisky flask with sterling silver mounts.
 The flask is bound with crocodile.
 A convenient drinking cup with gilded interior slips off for convenience.
 Curved back to fit nicely into a hip or breast pocket.
 Hallmarks: G & JW Hawksley, Sheffield 1902.
 3 1/2" W., 6 1/8" H.